 There’s a hundred-meter section on 1100 Road where things roll upward.
 This road became known to the world in 1981 when a couple on honeymoon got out of their car for photo taking while placing their car gears in neutral and witnessed it rolling upward.
 This road actually has 3-degree downward slant but the surrounding terrain makes it look like an upward slant.

-60mins Trekking – Hallasan Mountain stands proudly at the center of Jeju Island and is perhaps the island’s most memorable landmarks.
+60mins Trekking – Hallasan Mountain stands proudly at the center of Jeju Island and is perhaps the island’s most memorable landmark.
 Also called Mt.
 Yeongjusan, meaning “mountain high enough to pull the galaxy,” Hallasan Mountain is widely known by scientists for its geological value.
-It was designated as the national park in 1970, UNESCO Biosphere Reserve in 2002, UNESCO World Heritage in 2007, UNESCO Geopark in 2010.
+It was designated as the national park in 1970, UNESCO Biosphere Reserve in 2002, UNESCO World Heritage in 2007, and UNESCO Geopark in 2010.

 Eoseungsaengak rises 1,169m above sea level.
 It takes approximately 30 minutes to climb to the top along its 1.3 km long trail.

-You can enjoy the amazing view of Jeju city on the front side and Submit of Mt.Halla at the behind.
+You can enjoy the amazing view of Jeju city on the front side and Submit of Mt.Halla at behind.

 Following the farm road about 600m to the southwest from Daepo-dong, at the end of the pine tree forest is a cliff.
 At the base of this cliff is the Jisatgae Coast along with the imposing stone pillars.
 Jusangjeolli is stone pillars piled up along the coast and is a designated cultural monument of Jeju Island.
 Jusangjeolli Cliff was formed when the lava from Hallasan Mountain erupted into the sea of Jungmun.
 They are rock pillars shaped like cubes or hexagons of various sizes and almost seem as if stonemasons had carved them out.
 The administration of the district named them ‘Jisatgae Rocks’ from their old name ‘Jisatgae’.
 The 20m cliff makes it a popular spot for high tide and sea angling.
 The waves of the high tide crashing into the side of the cliff provide a breathtaking view of the ocean surrounding the pillars.

 Jeju Island biosphere reserve is located at the center of the island, comprising its core area; Mt.
 Halla National Park, two stream corridors and three islets including Beomseom, Munseom and Seopseom.
+Beopwhan-dong area has a beautiful coastline which is part of Olle Trail Course no.7 with a view of Beomseom, Munseom and Seopseom Islets.
 Beomseom Islet got its name from its shape like a big tiger sitting down (“Beom” means a tiger in Korean.)
 It has two caves.
 Legend says that the goddess Seolmundae Halmang, the creator of Jejudo Island, made those caves when she stretched her legs lying down using Hallasan Mountain as a pillow.
 Munseom Islet is a natural habitat of soft coral colonies that possess a beauty that awes divers.
 Corals only grow in places that are rich in plankton and where nothing floats on water.
 Munseom provides a perfect habitat for corals because the sunlight reaches 40m deep into the water.
 Seopseom Islet is full of evergreen trees and a repository of plants where 180 species of plants grow.
 It is famous as a natural habitat for Spleenwort, which is designated as a Natural Monument.
 It also has rich fishery resources, making it a famous fishing spot.